 The goal of the training was to strengthen staffs' knowledge translation through learning a systematic way of developing rapid evidence syntheses.
-To ensure practical application of the skills acquired, staff syntheses on key topics: (1) M&E for youth empowerment projects in Kenya; (2) improving functionality of Malawi Parliament; (3) implementation of Universal Health Coverage in Kenya; (4) expanding contraceptive methods choice in Nairobi; (5) implementation of comprehensive sex education in Malawi; and (6) implementation capacity of the Malawi National Education Sector Plan.
+To ensure practical application of the skills acquired, staff ere grouped to develop draft syntheses on key topics: (1) M&E for youth empowerment projects in Kenya; (2) improving functionality of Malawi Parliament; (3) implementation of Universal Health Coverage in Kenya; (4) expanding contraceptive methods choice in Nairobi; (5) implementation of comprehensive sex education ir Malawi; and (6) implementation capacity of the Malawi National Education Sector Plan.